Doctor in Raj Kumar Multi Speciality Clinic & Diagnostics

 Stem Cell Transplant

-Submit a review for Raj Kumar Multi Speciality Clinic and DiagnosticsYour feedback matters!
+Submit a review for Raj Kumar Multi Speciality Clinic & DiagnosticsYour feedback matters!

 Patient Review Highlights

 A tumor may be defined as an abnormal unwanted growth of tissue in any part of the body.
 This word need not immediately cause panic because the tumor may or may not cause a health threat.
 There are three types of tumors: